Marketing & Branding Advice

 • A logo where the elements are moved (such as stacked or split apart)

-If you have seen misuses of your logo, such as an old logo that’s popping up, or any other errors, include it on this page.
+If you have seen misuses of your logo, such as an old logo popping up or any other errors, include them on this page.

 Clockwork-Bad-Logos